schlotterer/flexline/README.md

 <!-- wp:post-template {"className":"is-style-horizontal-scroll horizontal-scroller-transition-fade","enableHorizontalScroller":true,"transitionType":"fade","fadeHeight":"300px","fadeMediaDisplay":"cover","scrollAuto":true} /-->
 ```

 `horizontal-scroller-transition-fade` is required for the fade effect.
-Setting `fadeMediaDisplay` to `"contain"` will add the `horizontal-fader-media-contain` class instead of `horizontal-fader-media-cover`.
+The default `fadeMediaDisplay` of `"normal"` adds no class.
+Setting `fadeMediaDisplay` to `"cover"` adds the `horizontal-fader-media-cover` class and `"contain"` adds `horizontal-fader-media-contain`.